davidB/scala-maven-plugin/README.md

-The maven-scala-plugin is used for compiling/testing/running/documenting scala code in maven
+The scala-maven-plugin (previously maven-scala-plugin) is used for compiling/testing/running/documenting scala code in maven

 # Links